 These data illustrate that BAR and the committee’s critical direction and advice helped decision makers move to hybrid or online formats, resulting in potentially fewer transmissions of COVID-19 on campus while also maintaining a portion of in-person instruction.
 BAR and the IUB Office of the Registrar won the best practitioner paper award at the 2021 Learning Analytics and Knowledge Conference for this work.
-This work has also been accepted for publication in the College & University Journal, a quarterly educational policy journal by the American Association of Collegiate Registrars and Admissions Officers (AACRAO).
+This work is published in Volume 96 of the College & University Journal, a quarterly educational policy journal by the American Association of Collegiate Registrars and Admissions Officers (AACRAO).

 BAR will continue to provide critical guidance in this area as the university strives to provide a safe environment for students, faculty, and staff.
 You can learn more about this work by exploring the links and tiles below.